 Hybrid seeds (F1 in seed catalogs)

 F1 seeds, also known as hybrid seeds, are from the first generation of a plant produced by breeding two related plants together.
 This is done to develop a particular trait like size, color, sweetness, or disease resistance.
 In most instances, the new hybrid plant and its seed become the patented property of the company or university that bred the plant.
-Hybrids are not to be confused with Genetically Modified Organism (GMOs), which are created with recombinant DNA techniques to produce, for instance, corn seed with a pesticide built into its genes.
-GMO’s are primarily produced for Big Agriculture.
+Hybrids are not to be confused with Genetically Modified Organisms (GMOs), which are created with recombinant DNA techniques to produce, for instance, corn seed with a pesticide built into its genes.
+GMOs are primarily produced for Big Agriculture.
 Typically, if you plant the seeds produced by the fruit or vegetables of an F1 hybrid in your garden, the plants will not be true to the parent plant – they may only bear a passing resemblance to what you were expecting.
 But it might also perform just like or better than the parent plant – it’s a gamble.

-Open Pollinated seeds (OP in seed catalogs)
+Open-pollinated seeds (OP in seed catalogs)

-Open pollinated seeds include Heirloom seeds, as they are produced from parent plants that have been pollinated naturally by bees, flies, gnats, wind, etc., for many generations.
+Open-pollinated seeds include Heirloom seeds, as they are produced from parent plants that have been pollinated naturally by bees, flies, gnats, wind, etc., for many generations.
 They cannot be patented.
-A seed from an Open Pollinated plant, when properly selected, dried and stored, should produce relatively identical crops year after year, subject to soil and weather conditions.
+A seed from an Open Pollinated plant, when properly selected, dried, and stored, should produce relatively identical crops year after year, subject to soil and weather conditions.
 If you prefer to grow only Open Pollinated heirloom fruits and vegetables, there is a vast selection at Seed Savers Exchange.

 The OP F1 garden seed divide